Akira Lane

-Akira Lane (アキラ・レイン born June 9, 1969, in Naha, Okinawa Prefecture) is a Japanese-Hawaiian actress, model, and pornographic film director.
+Akira Lane (アキラ・レイン, Akira Rein) is a Japanese-Hawaiian actress, model, and pornographic film director.
 Born in Japan, she has appeared in over 30 films and done many shows for Playboy TV.

 Early life and education

-Born in Naha, Okinawa Prefecture on June 9, 1969, Lane is the only child of an American father from Hawaii and a Japanese Okinawan mother.
+Born in Naha, Okinawa Prefecture on June 9, 1981, Lane is the only child of an American father from Hawaii and a Japanese Okinawan mother.
 She was taught Japanese and English, speaking both languages fluently as well as Japanglish.
 She transferred from a Christian school to an American school on a U.S. military base.

 At age 18, she moved to Norfolk, Virginia, to attend Old Dominion University.
 During spring break, she traveled to San Diego County, California, where "the warm climate, the ocean breeze, and friendly people" reminded him of her hometown of Okinawa, and she fell in love with the place.
 She attended junior college in San Diego, working full-time for a year at a plastics distributor before transferring to San Diego State University There she graduated with a bachelor's degree in international business.